 The city can be visited on your own, but if you prefer to join an organized group from Bangkok with a local guide, you can make the Ayutthaya Excursion Reserve here (not available yet).
 The return is made by a cruise on the Chao Phraya River.

-Read more about Ayutthaya in this post, including a video.
+Read more about Ayutthaya in this post.

 When was Thailand the Kingdom of Siam?